 Most of my students like competitive games.
 Consequently, I employ them in my classrooms often to stimulate student interest.
 When practicing headline writing with sixth graders, I would have at least three teams of two to three students each come to the board to write news headlines.
 After ensuring that all the girls understood a good headline included answers to the questions who or what, when, and where, the teams would have a maximum of five minutes to compose a headline.
 The team completing the task the quickest with fewest errors was the winner.

 According to Wikipedia, acrostics are poems or other forms of writing in which the first letter, syllable or word of each line, paragraph, or recurring feature in a text spells out a word or a message.
 As an example, look at the following acrostic:

 By examining the above, we can see that acrostics can be used as a spelling aid.
-They also can be used to practice correct placement of parts of speech in a sentence.
-In the example above, we can readily see that adjectives come before nouns, auxiliary verbs precede the main verb, and that an adverb may be placed between an auxiliary and a main verb.
+They also can be used to practice the correct placement of parts of speech in a sentence.
+In the example above, we can readily see that adjectives come before nouns, auxiliary verbs precede the main verb, and that an adverb may be placed between an auxiliary and the main verb.

 If we want our students to be enthusiastic about writing, it must be made interesting and appealing to kids.
 One way to do this is to identify student interests and channel them into enjoyable learning activities.

 Middle School Students' Enthusiasm for Writing